Out of Hours

 Out-of-Hours (OOH) Guidelines

 Covering out of hours (OOH) remains an important part of GP training and is a challenging part of general practice.
-Increasingly, out-of-hours work is a major source of income for newly qualified GPs.
 Requirements for GPST3s remain at 72 hours and GPST1/GPST2s are required to complete 4 hours per month or 36 hours in a 6 month post.
 GPSTs must complete a work sheet which should be signed by their Out of Hours Educational Supervisor at the end of their Out of Hours shift.
 This should be uploaded onto the ePortfolio and subsequently checked by the GP Trainer.
 The GPST must also complete a Registration Form prior to commencing any OOH sessions which is to be forwarded to both their Clinical Supervisor and OOH provider, and scanned to their ePortfolio.
 For all these forms and other information visit the Wessex Deanery resources page and scroll down to Out of Hours.

 How much OOH do I need to do?

-Currently, you are required to gain 72 hours OOH experience during your registrar year GPST3 and 36 hours during GPST1/2.
+Currently, you are required to gain 72 hours OOH experience during GPST3 and 36 hours during GPST1/2.
 This is not difficult but you will need to work steadily at it during your GP placement.
-Demand for sessions can be very high, so plan ahead.
+Demand for sessions can be high, so plan ahead.

 What does it consist of?